Skip to Content

 4. Complaint: A complaint form is required to proceed with informal and investigative resolution options.
 Upon receipt of a complaint form, the alleged respondent will be notified of the complaint.
 Respondents are offered supportive measures once they receive notice of a complaint.

 5. Resolution Process: Depending on the resolution option chosen, the process will look different.
 For an investigative resolution, the victim/survivor/complainant will meet with an investigator to begin an investigation.
 The investigation can be initiated when the Office of Civil Rights and Title IX receives a complaint requesting an investigative resolution.
-For an informal resolution, both parties will meet separately with a resolution officer to discuss goals and participation in mediation.
+For an informal resolution, both parties will meet separately with a resolution officer to discuss goals and participation in the process.

 Supportive Measures

-A member from the intake team will conduct an individualized assessment and will review requests to determine supportive measures that are appropriate and reasonably available.
+A member from our team will conduct an individualized assessment and will review requests to determine supportive measures that are appropriate and reasonably available.
 Supportive measures are designed to restore or preserve equal access to the education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the recipient’s educational environment.

 Mutual No Contact Directives are University issued directives prohibiting contact between individuals.
 It is designed to be deescalatory and is not part of anyone's disciplinary record.
 A complainant does not need to participate in a resolution process to request a No Contact Directive.
 No Contact Directives are not punitive.